 - 1. If blasting is to occur as a part of Construction activities, the Contractor is responsible for informing the Genesee Foundation office and all residents within 500 yards of the Construction Site at least 24 hours in advance. - 2.
 Blasting should only be scheduled between 10am and 5pm on weekdays. - 3.
 No blasting supplies are allowed to be stored at the Construction Site. - 4.
-The Owner and Contractor are responsible for the safety of all people and animals, and the integrity of adjacent and nearby Dwellings and other structures and natural features during blasting activities.
+The Owner and Contractor are responsible for the safety of all people and animals, and for the integrity of adjacent and nearby Dwellings as well as other structures and natural landscaping features.